vvalorous/pomerium/docs/docs/reference/programmatic-access.md

 Your application should handle token expiration.
 If the session expires before work is done, the identity provider issued `refresh_token` can be used to create a new valid session.

 Also, your script or application should anticipate the possibility that a granted `refresh_token` may stop working.
-For example, a refresh token might stop working if the underlying user changes passwords, revokes access, or if the administrator removes rotates or deletes the OAuth Client ID.
+For example, a refresh token may stop working if the underlying user changes their password or revokes access, or if the administrator removes, rotates, or deletes the OAuth Client ID.

 ## High level workflow